 21 Best Travel Photography Tips

 When you are doing travel photography, you don’t want to miss any good photographic opportunities.
-Later, you should not tell that I could have got a better camera after downloading the photos to your computer.
-This had happened to me initially when I was using a point and shoot camera.
+Later, you should not tell that you could have got a better camera after downloading the photos to your computer.
+It had happened to me initially when I was using a point-and-shoot camera.

-So, use a good DSLR camera or a Mirrorless camera for travel photography.
-It will help you to capture good quality images.
+So, use a good DSLR or a Mirrorless camera for travel photography.
+It will help you to capture high-quality images.

-Now, the immediate question would be, whether I should go for a Full frame camera or APS- C camera.
-I would recommend a Full frame one because of its noise performance and dynamic range.
-But, if you don’t have the budget then choose an APS-C camera.
+Now, the immediate question would be, whether to go for a full frame or APS- C camera.
+I recommend a full-frame one because of its noise performance and dynamic range.
+But, if you don’t have the budget, choose an APS-C camera.

-Go for a mirrorless camera if you want to reduce some camera weight.
+A mirrorless camera also helps to reduce camera weight.

 2. Use Right Lens

-This is the next important thing.
-You should use the right camera lens with you.
-I don’t recommend you to carry all your camera lenses while traveling.
+You should use the right camera lens.
+I don’t recommend carrying all your camera lenses while traveling.
 It can become hectic, and you will end up losing interest in photography itself.

 So, carry only one or two lenses with you.
-If you are planning to take two, then I would recommend one zoom lens and a prime lens.
+If you plan to take two, then I would recommend one zoom and a prime lens.
 If you are not interested in carrying two lenses, then go for a zoom lens alone.

 Now, you have a good camera and lens for travel photography.
 So, what else you should buy?
 Get a good camera bag, one that can hold your camera and lenses.